 From staplers to servers – it’s all essential and it all costs money.

-Office insurance protects your investments and keeps you working when the odds are stacked against you.
+Office insurance and business insurance protects your investments and keeps you working when the odds are stacked against you.

 So, losing a laptop needn’t mean losing business.

-This covers fixtures, fittings and non-technical things in your office such as chairs, desks, books, art and personal effects.
+This covers fixtures, fittings, and non-technical business equipment (not personal stuff) in your office such as chairs, desks, books, plants, art etc.

-If disaster strikes, it's not just the big, expensive things in your office you'll have to replace.
+If disaster strikes, it’s not just the big, expensive things you’ll have to replace.

 Desks and chairs are obvious enough but what about the details?
 A notepad here, a kettle there – it all adds up.